 How the Renaissance shaped beauty

-I am Professor of Renaissance Visual and Material Cultures at the University of Edinburgh.
-I am a cultural and art historian, and occasional curator, with a research focus on Renaissance Italy.
-I'm interested in how human bodies (and the ways individuals think about, represent and modify their own and others' bodies) are affected by large-scale historical change.
-I am a 2008 Philip Leverhulme Prize Winner.
+I am a professor of Renaissance visual and material cultures at the University of Edinburgh.
+I am a cultural and art historian and occasional curator, with a research focus on Renaissance Italy.
+I am interested in how human bodies (and the ways individuals think about, represent and modify their own and others' bodies) are affected by large-scale historical change.
+I am a 2008 Philip Leverhulme Prize winner.

 About Jill Burke